-Of small, but well-balanced proportions, the church of Voronet Monastery is representative for the Moldavian style, having also Gothic and Byzantine-inspired elements.
+Of small, but well-balanced proportions, the church of Voronet Monastery is representative of the Moldavian style, having also Gothic and Byzantine-inspired elements.
 It was from the very beginning more than a religious edifice.
 Its frescoes highlighted the moral stories of the Bible for the illiterate villagers of the time, persuading them to act according to the Christian norms.

 Exquisite testimonies of their painters’ talent, the frescoes of Voronet conserve a centuries-old secret.
 The distinct ‘Voronet blue’ color is unique in the world, and its composition is almost impossible to replicate today.

 The 15th and 16th-century frescoes are the main attraction of the church, a masterpiece of Byzantine art.
 The interior paintings date from the time of the founder, Prince Stephen the Great, portrayed in the nave together with his family.
-Major Biblical scenes, focused on the life of Virgin Mary and Jesus, occupy the nave, while the narthex presents the story of Saint George and the Orthodox calendar in the small and very vivid scenes of Byzantine inspiration.
+Major Biblical scenes, focused on the life of the Virgin Mary and Jesus, occupy the nave, while the narthex presents the story of Saint George and the Orthodox calendar in the small and very vivid scenes of Byzantine inspiration.

-To make it more representative for the local community, the painters added some symbols of local culture including musical instruments, traditional clothing and nearby landscapes.
+To make it more representative for the local community, the painters added some symbols of local culture including musical instruments, traditional clothing, and nearby landscapes.
 Many more symbolic characters, including Adam and Eve or Greek philosophers, are painted on other exterior walls of the monastery.

 The monastic life at Voronet was interrupted at the end of the 18th century after Bucovina was conquered by the Habsburg Empire, and it started again only in 1991.
-Today, Voronet Monastery is one of the must-see attractions of Romania, and during summers is one of the most popular destinations in the scenic land of Bucovina.
+Today, Voronet Monastery is one of the must-see attractions of Romania, and during summers iy becomes one of the most popular destinations in the scenic land of Bucovina.